-Join the Clovis Chamber to get access to our networking events and seminars.
-Membership Director Beth Bridges, a nationally known networking expert, shows businesses how to promote their companies as well as leverage technology and social media.
+Join the Clovis Chamber to gain access to our networking events and seminars.
+Membership Director Diana Hunnicutt will assist you with your membership needs.
+Enjoy learning how to promote your company as well as leveraging technology and social media.
 Members are also eligible for generous marketing and event discounts.

 The Chamber influences the legislative process through its Advocacy Task Force and ClovisPAC by taking stands on legislation and candidates affecting business.

 BIG Hat Days and ClovisFest, the largest two day events in the Central Valley, bring over two hundred thousand visitors to Old Town Clovis.
 They provide great family fun and contribute over $5 million to the local economy.